 These kinds of questions I use during my math instruction as much as I can to keep the engagement up.
 I sometimes even use my pick sticks to call on random students.
 Keeps them on their toes!

 I think if I taught this same lesson again, I would also add another component: Duo to Duo share.
-I would have one set of partners share their explanation with another set of partners.
+I would have one set of partners to share their explanation with another set of partners.
 Then keep rotating around the room for more practice.

 I also projected student models for everyone to see and use for practice.